wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 In this case, the elf would be the agent.
 It can only go up, down, left or right, and its goal is to reach the present at the very bottom.

-Agents follow a very simple workflow: they have an initial state.
 A state is the position of the agent in the environment at a given point in time.
 In this case the initial state for the elf is the top right box.

 Based on that state, the agent might decide to take an action.
 The agent will take into account its available actions, and its current state.
 Based on this, it chooses an action that will take it closer towards the goal.

-Once it takes an action, it evaluatues its now state (its new position in the environment).
+Once it takes an action, it evaluatues its new state (its new position in the environment).
 It checks if the goal has been completed, and if not it continues until it completes the goal or dies along the way.

 In this case, a terminal state can be when the elf reaches the present, or when it falls into a hole and dies.
 In the latter case the agent finishes the task without achieving its goal.